-Based on data from the dry weather outfall screening and sampling, the Town revisited the initial 2019 outfall and interconnection rankings to update and reprioritize per Permit requirements.
-During the outfall screenings 15 outfalls had dry weather flow, however sampling results indicated that none of the discharges exceeded appropriate water quality thresholds detailed in Section 6.4.3.
-Although samples were collected for all outfalls with dry weather flows, in some instances sampling protocols were compromised.
-Preliminary results for these outfalls were utilized in the 2021 reprioritization but will be re-sampled as part of catchment investigations to confirm the results.
+Based on data from the dry weather outfall screening and sampling, the Town revisited the initial 2019 outfall rankings to update and reprioritize per Permit requirements.
+During the outfall screenings, 15 outfalls had dry weather flow, however sampling results indicated that none of the discharges exceeded appropriate water quality thresholds detailed in Section 6.4.3.
+Samples were collected for all outfalls with dry weather flows, and preliminary results for these outfalls were utilized in the 2021 reprioritization..
+Outfalls with dry weather flows during initial screenings will be re-sampled as part of catchment investigations to confirm the results.

-All outfalls were assigned a ranking based on the methodology outlined in Section 4.1 and incorporated into the reprioritization (Error!
-Reference source not found.Appendix H).
-There were no changes in the reprioritized outfalls from the initial outfall ranking, except that two newly identified outfalls were added to the Low Priority list.
+All outfalls were assigned a ranking based on the methodology outlined in Section 4.1 and incorporated into the reprioritization in Appendix G. There were no changes in the reprioritized outfalls from the initial outfall ranking, except that two new outfalls (Outfall ID: 0 and 67) were added to the Low Priority list.
+These two (2) outfalls will be included in GIS mapping update efforts once they have been identified in the field.